 Safe Driving Tips for Florida’s Rainy Season

-Below are five tips to help you stay safe on rainy roads this summer.
+Below are five tips to help you stay safe this rainy season.

 - Slow Down: Speed limits are designed for ideal driving conditions, but rain conditions are less than ideal.
 Slowing down is the only way to keep your vehicle from hydroplaning, which is caused by tires gaining more traction on the layer of water on the road than on the actual road itself.
 One of the most dangerous times to drive is soon after it begins to rain, as oils on roadway make for slick conditions.
 Waiting a few minutes, rather than rushing to your destination, can be the safest plan when it is raining.

 - Turn on Your Headlights: It is the law in all 50 states to turn on headlights in low visibility and many states also require you to turn on your headlights when the windshield wipers are in use.
 Your headlights make it easier for other cars to see you.
 While many cars come equipped with running daytime lights, it is important to turn on your headlights during a rainstorm so that your tail lights are also on, helping to make you visible from all sides.
 You do not need to turn on your bright lights or hazards.
 These brighter lights reflect off the water on the road and shine brighter in drivers eyes.
 Well-working windshield wipers, tires, and brakes are also crucial to safe driving in rain.

 - Drive Alert: Many people drive subconsciously, even for a few seconds, out of habit.
 They are comfortable in their daily commute and may be less alert than when driving in unfamiliar areas.
 Severe weather demands your undivided attention.
 It is important to stay alert and focused on the road during storms, with a firm grip on the wheel, free of distractions like radios, other passengers, and phone calls.